 The ACTIFLO® process is an effective and easy-to-operate system that combines standard coagulation chemistry with microsand enhanced flocculation and settling.
 The diagram to the right shows the typical ACTIFLO process flow path for drinking water treatment.

 In a standard water clarification application a coagulant is added upstream prior to the water entering the first process tank.
 Particle stabilization and pin floc formation begins with the help of the coagulation tank mixer located in the coagulation tank.
 As the water enters the flocculation tank, microsand and polymer are added to begin the process of ballasted floc formation.
 With Turbomix™ mixing and flow control baffling the floc, microsand and polymer combine to form sturdy ballasted floc with high settling velocities.
 As the flow containing ballasted floc exits the flocculation tank the weight of the microsand causes the ballasted flocs to settle immediately upon entering the settling tank.
 The flow continues through lamella tubes and exits the process for further treatment.
 The material that settles in the settling tank is continuously withdrawn with the aid of a scraper mechanism and slurry pumps.
-The settled material is sent to the hydrocyclone where the microsand is separated from the sludge and re-injected into the flocculation tank of the process while the sludge is sent to the sludge handling system.
+The settled material is sent to the hydrocyclone where the microsand is separated from the sludge and re-injected into the flocculation tank of the process while the sludge is sent to the sludge handling system (sludge recirculation).